 Darlington

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Darlington local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Darlington in County Durham is renowned for its railway heritage as the birthplace of the passenger railway, with attractions such as the Head of Steam Railway Museum and historic station buildings.
+Overview ⁞ Darlington in County Durham is renowned for its railway heritage as the birthplace of the passenger railway, with attractions such as the Head of Steam Railway Museum and historic station buildings.
 The town centre features Victorian architecture, markets, and shopping streets, while the River Skerne runs through.
 Surrounding villages and farmland form a rural backdrop, with scenic countryside stretching towards the Tees Valley.
 Parks and green spaces add to the town’s appeal, blending heritage with modern living.

+Who governs Darlington?
 The local government for this district is: Darlington Borough Council (Unitary Authority).

 Constituencies in Darlington